max-ieremenko/SqlDatabase/Examples/MigrationStepsFolder/StraightForward/README.md

 The folder structure does not matter, SqlDatabase analyzes all files and folders recursively.

 #### runtime

-1. Load all migartion steps
+1. Load all migration steps
-2. Resolve the current version of database: 1.0
+2. Resolve the current version of database: imagine is 1.0
-4. build migration sequence: 1.0 => 1.1; 1.1 => 2.0; 2.0 => 3.0
+3. build migration sequence: 1.0 => 1.1; 1.1 => 2.0; 2.0 => 3.0
-5. Execute each step one by one:
+4. Execute each step one by one:

 ```sql
 /* 1.0 => 1.1 */